tsuki-lang/tsuki/spec.md

 The following identifiers are reserved as _keywords_:
 ```
-_ and atom catch dependency derive do elif else for fun if impl import
+_ and as atom catch dependency derive do elif else for fun if impl import
-in is macro match not object of or pub return try type union while val var
+in is macro match move not object of or pub rc return try type uninit union
+weak while val var
 ```

 The identifier `_` is special; it's an identifier that is used for ignoring things.
-Variables with the name `_` cannot be read from, and the identifier cannot be used as a valid function or object name.
+Declaring a variable with the name `_` discards its value, and the identifier cannot be used as a valid function or object name.
 Additionally, when used as a statement, it's a no-op, and can be used to create empty blocks.

 ## Blocks